In a UserSpice project with ai_prompts installed: > /userspice-audit Auditing custom code against the 12 security rules… app: 42 PHP files plugins: 3 plugins ajax: 1 parsers/ folder Findings: 2 HIGH · 5 MEDIUM · 1 LOW Report written to _noupload/audit-reports/…

 Skills act on the live install.

-users/ framework for canonical helper signatures, audit custom code against
+live users/ framework for canonical helper signatures, audit custom code, and

-the same 12-rule checklist, and scaffold new pages that match the patterns the prompts
+scaffold new pages that match the patterns the prompts describe.
+Use slash commands in

 Scanner verifies before you ship.